 There’s lots of people I would like to meet because I admire them in some way.
 But, I think it would be even more significant to actually have the opportunity to work on a really amazing project or cause with some of the following folks...musicians Peter Gabriel, Bono, Steven Delopolous and Sufjan Stevens.
 Their music and lives seem to embody an intentional and creative lifestyle.
 I would also like to work with Baz Luhrman, he’s one of my favorite movie directors and I love how he designs movies and sets and tells stories.
 I also think Gary Haugen of the International Justice Mission is inspiring and the work they do is so important.

+What is the most important lesson in life that you have learned?
 Don’t go it alone.
 Independence is so over-valued here in America, it’s taken me a long time to undo the “I’ll do it my way” mentality burned into my psyche.
 It’s better to rely on others, help others, ask for help, and be part of a community that’s sharing ideas, resources and energy.

+What book are you reading right now, and do you have a book you would like to recommend?
 I’m reading “Return of the Prodigal Son” by Henri Nouwen.
 It’s a book about the painting by Rembrandt in the Hermitage in St. Petersburg.
 I would recommend Holy Discontent by Bill Hybels.

 The 7th Qantas Spirit of Youth Awards (SOYA), has officially opened registrations to young achievers wanting to highlight their careers with a once-in-a-lifetime grants and mentorship program.